RonniKahalani/KEA-TechTalk/README.md

 # KEA TechTalk

-This repository contains material and code snippets from our TechTalk sessions.
+This repository contains public material and code snippets from our TechTalk sessions.

 - [May 8th 2023: Agile & DevOps at Topdanmark, by Nikolaj Ougaard](/2023/Agile-DevOps-Topdanmark)